Build AI agents for bookkeeping. Keep categorization, reconciliation, and reporting moving.

 Quick answer

-An AI agent for bookkeeping helps bookkeepers build agents that handle transaction categorization, reconciliation, and client reporting across the tools they already use.
+An AI assistant for bookkeeping helps bookkeepers build AI assistants that handle transaction categorization, reconciliation, and client reporting across the tools they already use.
 With Pinksheep, you describe the job in plain English, review the plan, and stay in control before important actions run.

 AI Agent for Bookkeeping helps your team handle repetitive work in plain English.
 Pinksheep connects to QuickBooks, Xero, Google Sheets, email, and your accounting tools, shows you the plan, and helps you stay in control before anything important changes.